 - If `PE_API_KEY` is set in the environment, the CLI uses it automatically (no login needed).

 - Drive access requires a token with `driveAccessEnabled: true` and a connected Google account with Drive scopes.
+Prefer a Google account that only has access to the target spreadsheet/workspace โ token authority extends to whatever that account can reach.

-### 2. Find and set the target spreadsheet
+### 2. Set the target spreadsheet (one-time)

-Search for the spreadsheet by name:
+**If `PE_SHEET_ID` is not set**, find the spreadsheet by name:

 ```bash